Jude95/EasyRecyclerView/README.md

 # EasyRecyclerView
 [中文](https://github.com/Jude95/EasyRecyclerView/blob/master/README_ch.md) ｜ [English](https://github.com/Jude95/EasyRecyclerView/blob/master/README.md)

-Encapsulate many API about RecyclerView into the library,such as arrayAdapter,pull to refresh,auto load more,no more and error in the end,header&footer.
+##Overview

-The library uses a new usage of ViewHolder,decoupling the ViewHolder and Adapter.
+The EasyRecyclerView encapsulates many APIs into the library such as an arrayAdapter, pull to refresh, frequent auto load,headers/footers and puts errors in the end.
-Adapter will do less work,adapter only direct the ViewHolder,if you use MVP,you can put adapter into presenter.ViewHolder only show the item,then you can use one ViewHolder for many Adapter.
+The library uses a new useage of ViewHolder where it decouples the ViewHolder and Adapter.The Adapter is more efficient and directs the ViewHolder.
+If you use MVP, you can put the Adapter into the presenter.
+The ViewHolder only shows the item and you can use one ViewHolder for many Adapters.

-Part of the code modified from [Malinskiy/SuperRecyclerView](https://github.com/Malinskiy/SuperRecyclerView),make more functions handed by Adapter.
+Part of the code is modified from [Malinskiy/SuperRecyclerView](https://github.com/Malinskiy/SuperRecyclerView),make more functions handed by Adapter.

 # Dependency
 ```groovy